Digital Inequalities

 How do job search platforms reproduce digital inequities and access to employment?

-This project was funded by an I+D grant from the Spanish Ministry of Economic Affairs and Digital Transformations (MINECO).
-It belongs to the global DiSTO initiatives, which develop and improve measures of people’s digital skills and the outcomes of ICTs.
+We have been conducting several research projects funded by I+D grants from the Spanish Ministry of Economic Affairs and Digital Transformations (MINECO).
+It belongs to the global DiSTO initiative (London School of Economics), which measures people’s digital skills and the outcomes of ICTs.
 Read the short presentation here.

 We also analyzed the impact of digital inequalities on education for the Foundation Reina Sofia.
 Read the full report here.